pranaybinju/maps_blog/pull_request_template.md

 - [ ] Confirm everything is looking as expected in preview mode
 - [ ] Post the Ghost draft & preview link on the PR for the final review and notify collaborators
 - [ ] Once approval is received by reviewers then publish the blog post
 - [ ] (Optional) Attach the right contextual image to a blog post on Ghost.
-Refer existing published blogs.
+Refer existing published blogs

 # After publishing
 - [ ] Share it on your personal Twitter/LinkedIn/Facebook